 Customer and stakeholder engagement

-We engage with a broad and diverse range of stakeholders across the State, and we’re committed to improving the way we engage with these groups and considering their needs in our decision-making.
-By working together, we can better understand their needs and deliver services they value while helping to build trust and meet the expectations of the community.
+We engage with a broad and diverse range of stakeholders across the State and are committed to improve the way in which we engage with these groups to ensure customer voice is heard in our decision-making.
+Through working together, we can better understand the needs of our customers and deliver services they value, while helping build trust and meet expectations of our community.

 SA Power Networks' Consultative Groups

 Ensuring our customers are at the heart of our business starts with good engagement.
-We engage with a broad and diverse range of stakeholders across the State, and we're committed to improving the way we engage with these groups and considering their needs in our decision-making.
+We engage with a broad and diverse range of stakeholders across the State and are committed to improving the way we engage with these groups and considering their needs in our decision-making.

-A new 15 Member panel was appointed in January 2020 for a two-year term.
-The panel consists of the following members:
+Following a refresh of our CAB in early 2022, we are delighted to introduce our 16-member board which was appointed in January 2022 for a two-year term.
+The board consists of the following members:

 |Vulnerable customer advocates||